-Because glaciers, snowfields, and active and rock glaciers are often co-located (Jones et al., 2019a; 2019a, Knight et al., 2019; 2019; Millar and Westfall, 2019), we used two GIS inventories that identify relevant features to inform target areas for our initial search for active rock glaciers; the Randolph Glacier Inventory (RGI) v6.0 (RGI Consortium 2017, Fountain et al., 2017; RGI Consortium, 2017, 2017) and the National Land Cover Database (NLCD) 2011 (Homer et al., 2015).
+- 185 Because glaciers, snowfields, and active Because glaciers and rock glaciers are often co-located (Jones et al. 2019a, Knight et al. 2019, Millar and Westfall 2019), we used two GIS inventories that identify relevant features to inform target areas for our initial search for the rock glaciers; the Randolph Glacier Inventory (RGI) v6.0 (RGI Consortium 2017, Fountain et al. 2017) and the National Land Cover Database (NLCD) 2011 (Homer et al. 2015).
 The RGI is focused only on glaciers, whereas the NLCD identifies any perennial snow or ice feature.
+From this initial effort and our growing expertise in locating rock glaciers, we expanded our search areas to explore alpine regions far from any inventoried glaciers or perennial snow or ice - features, but that could potentially host rock glaciers. rock glaciers are often co-located (Jones et al., 2019a; Knight et al., 2019; Millar and Westfall, 2019), we used two GIS inventories that identify relevant features to inform target areas for our initial search for active rock glaciers; the Randolph Glacier Inventory (RGI) v6.0 (Fountain et al., 2017; RGI Consortium, 2017) and the National Land Cover Database (NLCD) 2011 (Homer et al., 2015).
+The RGI is focused only on glaciers, - 195 whereas the NLCD identifies any perennial snow or ice feature.
 From this initial effort and our growing expertise in locating active rock glaciers, we expanded our search areas to explore alpine regions far from any inventoried glaciers or perennial snow or ice features, but that could potentially host active rock glaciers.

-Active rock Rock-glaciers were identified manually by their distinct surface characteristics (Aoyama, 2005; 2005, Haeberli et al., 2006).
+Active rock Rock glaciers were identified manually by their distinct surface characteristics (Aovama, 2005; 2005; Haeberli 200 et al., 2006).
 These characteristics include ridge and swale surface banding resulting from differential flow rates and terminal and lateral slopes over-steepened beyond the angle of repose, presumably cemented by interstitial ice.
 Common mass wasting processes responsible for individual fragments of regolith traveling downslope result in accumulations at or below the angle of repose.
-Similar approaches to active rock glacier identification, focusing on surface topography characteristics identified from aerial and satellite imagery, have been applied in other previous research (Eztelmuller et al., 2007; Janke, 2007; Degenhardt, 2009; 2007, Janke 2007, Degenhardt 2009, Janke et al., 2015; 2015, Millar et al., 2019).
+Similar approaches to active rock glacier identification, focusing on surface topography characteristics identified from aerial and satellite imagery, have been applied in other previous research (Eztelmuller et al., 2007; Janke, 2007; Degenhardt, 2009; 2007.
+Janke 2007.
+Degenhardt 2009.
+Janke et al., 2015; 2015.
+Millar et al., 2019).
+205

 We focused our inventory efforts on identifying active rock glaciers that, surficially, appear to contain appreciable internal ice fractions and are presently or were recently flowing downslope.
-We follow previous studies that omit features with expansive bare glacial ice in their accumulation zones or obvious supraglacial lakes/streams as those are clearly debriscovered glaciers, but make no further attempt to discriminate active rock glaciers from fully mantled debris-covered glaciers (Bodin et al., 2010; 2010, Berthling 2011, Perucca and Angillieri, 2011).
+We follow previous studies that omit features with expansive bare glacial ice in their accumulation zones or obvious supraglacial lakes/streams as those are clearly debris-210 covered glaciers, but make no further attempt to discriminate active rock glaciers from fully mantled debris-covered glaciers (Bodin et al., 2010; -2010; Berthling 2011, Perucca and Angillieri, 2011).
 After the exponentially larger study area than any previously investigated, a second major distinction between our active rock glacier inventory and classification system and other previous U.S. rock glacier inventory efforts is that we intentionally attempt to exclude inactivereliet rock glaciers.
-We ignored potential candidate features lacking over-steepened terminal slopes and/or present evidence of advanced surficial soil development, such as expansive vegetation growth, both of which imply the rock glacier has a small internal ice fraction and/or has not flowed downslope recently.
+We ignored potential candidate features lacking over-steepened terminal slopes and/or present evidence of advanced surficial 215 soil development, such as expansive vegetation growth, both of which imply the rock glacier has a small internal ice fraction and/or has not flowed downslope recently.